top of page

 Understand Passive-Agressiveness: A Protective Pattern

-When we find ourselves caught in patterns of passive aggression, it's rarely about deliberately choosing indirect expression or covert resistance.
-Rather, we're operating from sophisticated safety systems our brain has developed to protect us from emotional pain.
+Passive-aggressive reactions aren't random, nor are they a character flaw.
+When we find ourselves caught in these patterns, it's rarely about deliberately choosing indirect expression or covert resistance — rather, we're operating from sophisticated safety systems our brain has developed to protect us from emotional pain.
+Those systems are the product of two forces meeting: our external conditions that made directness feel dangerous, and an inner capacity for reading social situations and finding indirect routes to safety and agency.

 Think of it like having an internal translator who learned that direct communication wasn't safe — expressing feelings sideways might not be the most connecting response, but if it's the only way we've known to voice our truth while maintaining safety, we'll keep using it until we learn better ways to be authentic without feeling exposed.